rahildhodapkar/rahildhodapkar/README.md

 Former professors and colleagues describe me as a dedicated, analytical, and highly driven software engineer who can be relied on to offer superior solutions that deliver results on time and under budget.

-I am pursuing new opportunities and can be reached through this profile,
+I am pursuing new opportunities and can be reached through my LinkedIn.

+have a great day!